Gertrude Helena Bone

-Lady Gertrude Helena Bone (née Dodd; 1876–1962) was a British writer who published during the Edwardian era.
+Gertrude Helena Bone, Lady Bone (née Dodd; 1876–1962) was a British writer who published during the Edwardian era.
 She wrote short stories, three novels, and several illustrated collections.

 Life

 Gertrude Dodd was the daughter of the Methodist minister Benjamin Dodd, and younger sister to the artist Francis Dodd.
 She was raised in Glasgow, where her brother attended Garnett Hill School and met Muirhead Bone, her future husband.
 Gertrude and Muirhead became engaged in 1898, but could not afford to marry until five years later, when he published his first portfolio of drawings.
 They married in 1903 and moved to Thamescote, Chiswick.

 Their first son, Stephen Bone, was born the next year on 13 November 1904 in Chiswick.
 A second son, Gavin Bone, was born in 1907.
 Gertrude Bone, like her father, was a "staunch Methodist": Stephen Bone remembered his childhood as one in which "presents, entertaining, and alcohol were banished; pencil and paper for drawing were deemed sufficient diversion at the house."
 In 1913, the family moved from Chiswick to Byways, Steep, near Petersfield.

 In the 1920s and 1930s, Gertrude and Muirhead Bone traveled abroad extensively, especially in Italy and Spain.
 In 1937, Muirhead Bone was knighted, and Gertrude became Lady Gertrude Bone.
 Their second son Gavin died in 1942.
 Muirhead died of cancer in 1953.
 Their first son Stephen died of cancer in 1958.
 Gertrude Bone died in 1962.